 Some Clerks of Court provide certified copies of death certificates.

-Call the State Registrar & Vital Records office before stopping by to pick up a copy of the death certificate because it may not be ready.
-The general timeline and procedure for getting the death certificate to the State of Louisiana Registrar & Vital Records is a follows:
+In order to obtain copies of a Louisiana death certificate, you should call the State Registrar & Vital Records office before stopping by to pick up a copy of the death certificate because it may not be ready.
+The general timeline and procedure for getting the death certificate to the State of Louisiana Registrar & Vital Records are:

 - Funeral director prepares and files the original death certificate within five days of the death;